gmatozinho/games_end/README.md

 # GamesEnd

-Repository containing a flutter project of a list of games using: x.
+Repository containing a flutter project of a list of games using: [RAWG](https://rawg.io/).
 It also contains an individual page with more information about a particular game.

 ## Preview: